-We may ask you, your authorised representative or someone living at your premises (or you may otherwise wish) to provide us with sensitive information about you from time to time.
-This might include health information, such as information about a person's physical, mental or psychological health or disability or information required to determine your eligibility for specific discounts, services or treatment (e.g. eligibility for our hardship program).
+We may ask you (or you may otherwise wish) to provide us with sensitive information about you from time to time.
+This might include health information, such as information about a person's physical, mental or psychological health or disability or information required to determine your eligibility for specific discounts, services or treatment (eg eligibility for our hardship program).

 Some energy industry laws require us to collect your health information in certain circumstances.
 For example, we need to keep a record of information you provide us where you have particular energy requirements due to special medical needs or where you wish to apply for a government concession available in relation to special medical needs.
-If you or someone living at your premises requires life support equipment, you should tell us (and provide confirmation from a medical practitioner ('medical confirmation')) so that we may register your premises as having life support equipment, in which case certain restrictions on disconnecting your premises will apply.
+If you or someone living at your premises requires life support equipment, you should tell us (and provide confirmation from a medical practitioner) so that we may register your premises as having life support equipment, in which case certain restrictions on disconnecting your premises will apply.